The h-principle fails for prelegendrians in corank 2 fat distributions: Introduction

 Analogously to the case of contact structures, there is a class of subcritical preisotropic submanifolds in fat manifolds (see \cref{def:Preisotropic,def:Prelegendrian}).
 The $h$-principle for subcritical preisotropic immersions, and prelegendrian immersions of open manifolds, has been established by Bhowmick, building on Gromov's work \cite{Bhowmick:HorizontalContactPartially,gromovCarnotCaratheodorySpacesSeen1996}.
 The following question is natural: \begin{question} Does the $h$-principle hold for subcritical preisotropic embeddings and prelegendrian immersions in corank $k>1$ fat manifolds? \end{question} The case $k=1$ corresponds to the usual contact case in which the answer is known to be true by work of Gromov \cite{cieliebakIntroductionPrinciple2024a,gromovPartialDifferentialRelations1986}.

-Our prelegendrian stabilization from \cref{thm:PrelegendrianStabilization} naturally leads to the following: \begin{question} Does there exist a class of \em loose \em prelegendrians (containing our stabilized prelegendrians), that is governed by an $h$-principle? \end{question}
+Our prelegendrian stabilization from \cref{thm:PrelegendrianStabilization} naturally leads to the following: \begin{question} Does there exist a class of \emph{loose} prelegendrians (containing our stabilized prelegendrians), that is governed by an $h$-principle? \end{question}

-If the answer to this question is negative, then it is not hard to see that the following question also has a negative answer: \begin{question} Is the isotopy class of the prelegendrian lift $\cL(\Lambda)$ a complete prelegendrian invariant?
-Is it a complete prelegendrian invariant among the class of formally equivalent prelegendrians? \end{question} This question is a concrete incarnation of Eliashberg's ``pseudoholomorphic curves or nothing'' philosophy.
+If the answer to this question is negative, then the following question also has a negative answer: \begin{question} Is the isotopy class of the prelegendrian lift $\cL(\Lambda)$ a complete invariant within each class of formally equivalent prelegendrians? \end{question} This question is a concrete incarnation of Eliashberg's ``pseudoholomorphic curves or nothing'' philosophy.
 The problem is also analogous to the fundamental question of whether the Legendrian isotopy class of the co-normal lift is a complete isotopy invariant.
 This is known to be true for knots in $\R^3$ by a celebrated result of Shende \cite{ENS:KCH_complete,Shende:Conormal}.
-The study of singularities of Legendrian submanifolds with respect to an isotropic foliation \cite{AlvarezGavela:LegendrianFronts} seems relevant in studying this problem.

 We finish with the most fundamental question that motivates this work: \begin{question} Recall that fat distributions satisfy the $h$-principle on open manifolds, according to Gromov's $h$-principle for open and diff-invariant relations \cite{cieliebakIntroductionPrinciple2024a,gromovPartialDifferentialRelations1986}.
-Then, focusing on closed manifolds: \begin{itemize} \item [(a)] Does the $h$-principle fail for corank $k>1$ fat distributions themselves? \item [(b)] If the answer to (a) is positive, does there exist an \em overtwisted \em class of fat distributions? \item [(c)] Is there a fat manifold with overtwisted contactisation? \qedhere \end{itemize} \end{question} We conjecture that the answer to (a) should be positive, at least for $k=2$.
+Then, focusing on closed manifolds: \begin{itemize} \item [(a)] Does the $h$-principle fail for fat distributions of corank $k>1$? \item [(b)] If the answer to (a) is positive, does there exist an \emph{overtwisted} class of fat distributions? \item [(c)] Is there a fat manifold with overtwisted contactisation? \qedhere \end{itemize} \end{question} We conjecture that the answer to (a) should be positive, at least for $k=2$.
 This aligns with the conjecture of Mart\'inez-Aguinaga and the second author about $(4,6)$ fat distributions in \cite{MartinezAguinagaPino}.
-A possible approach for problem (c) would be to define a "preovertwisted" object lifting to an overtwisted disc in the contactisation.
-Note moreover that all the fat manifolds appearing in this article (e.g. complex grassmannians) have tight contactisations (spaces of contact elements, which are fillable).